shepherliu/bzzwikimirror/README.md

    first, we use entry.sh to download the zim file , and decompress it to a folder, and them modify the "./A/index" file to "./index.html", and modify the url in the "index.html" file.

    second, we use a python script to collect the folder files to an application/x-tar collection, and then upload the collection data to swarm gateway, finally we get the reference return by the swarm gateway.
-Then we can visit our wikipedia website on swarm by the reference.
+Then we can visit our wikipedia website on swarm by the reference. if you get some warong when visit the website on swarm, just refresh the url sometimes.